Bevan Spencer von Einem: Murder of Richard Kelvin

 The committal hearing to determine if there was sufficient evidence for von Einem to stand trial for murder began on 20 February 1984.
-Faced with irrefutable evidence from prosecutors that Kelvin had been in his company, von Einem suddenly changed his story to answer that evidence and admitted that he had been in contact with Kelvin on the night of 5 June 1983. von Einem said that he was driving along O'Connell Street in North Adelaide looking for a parking spot in order to buy some fish and chips for dinner.
-While looking for a parking spot in a side street, von Einem said that he had nearly run over Kelvin as he jogged in from his side. von Einem stated he thought Kelvin had bisexual tendencies and said that the two of them then had a conversation about problems Kelvin had been having at school, and Kelvin willingly got into the car and they drove to von Einem's home.
+Faced with irrefutable evidence from prosecutors that Kelvin had been in his company, von Einem suddenly changed his story to answer that evidence, and admitted that he had been in contact with Kelvin on the night of 5 June 1983.
+Von Einem said that he was driving along O'Connell Street in North Adelaide looking for a parking spot in order to buy some fish and chips for dinner.
+While looking for a parking spot in a side street, von Einem said that he had nearly run over Kelvin as he jogged in from his side.
+Von Einem stated he thought Kelvin had bisexual tendencies and said that the two of them then had a conversation about problems Kelvin had been having at school, and Kelvin willingly got into the car and they drove to von Einem's home.
 This answered the question of how fibres from von Einem's carpet had got onto Kelvin's clothes.
 To answer evidence about how fibres from von Einem's bed had come to be on Kelvin's clothes, von Einem stated that the two of them had sat on his bed and played with the large gold harp which he kept in his bedroom.
 Police previously did see this harp in his room when they seized the drugs.
 Finally, to answer evidence about how fibres from von Einem's cardigan had got onto Kelvin, von Einem stated that he had put his arm around Kelvin and hugged him because Kelvin was upset about how his peers had been bullying him at school.
 With all the fibres being accounted for with his new story, von Einem concluded his statement by saying that Kelvin had stayed for two hours before von Einem dropped him off in the Adelaide CBD near the Royal Adelaide Hospital and gave Kelvin $20 to pay for a taxi home.

-Despite the intricate details of von Einem's alibi and his version of events, his story had two huge problems.
-It completely contradicted his initial statement of his whereabouts on 5 June 1983, when he said he had been in bed with the flu.
+Despite the intricate details of von Einem's alibi and his version of events, his story contradicted his initial statement of his whereabouts on 5 June 1983, when he said he had been in bed with the flu.
 Furthermore, the quantity of fibres on Kelvin's clothes was far too large to suggest that Kelvin was in his company for only two hours.
 Given these facts, on 25 May 1984, Magistrate Nick Manos ordered von Einem to stand trial for the murder of Kelvin.